Lizelaser0310/front-end-market-store/README.md

 ## Room for Improvement

 - Update Vue.js version to 3
-- Publish a demo in a website
+- Add more payment methods
+- Add delivery tracking option
+- Add smart product suggestions

 To do:
-- Add more payment methods
+- Publish a live demo in a website
--
+- Improve the search experience

 ## Contact
 Created by [@lizelaser](https://github.com/lizelaser) - feel free to contact me!